marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

 > 📌 By forcing a `null` value into a nullable GraphQL query, we force GraphQL to
 > **skip the resolution of any sub-query**.

-And this is our **simple strategy** that regulates the access to some critical queries!
+And this is our **simple strategy** that regulates access to some critical queries!

-#### ✅ Strenghts:
+#### ✅ Strengths:

-- queries inside `auth` don't need to implement any protection logic
+- queries nested inside the `auth` wrapper doesn't need to implement any protection logic
-- `canAccessAuth` works like an _Express middleware_ which is a well known concept
+- `canAccessAuth` works like an _Express middleware_ which is a widely adopted concept
-- it is possible to deep-nest more wrappers that implement fine grained data-access policies
+- it is possible to deep-nest more wrappers that implement fine-grained data-access policies

 #### 🔸Limitations:

 - only the access to `auth` is regulated, a more fine-grained regulation must be implemented query by query
-- you might not like the shape of the API, but this is personal
+- you might not like the shape of the API, but this is personal and I hope you like it anyway 😇

 ## PART II - Make it Reusable

-From now on, we will work on refining the code above and implement two important responsabilities:
+From now on, we will work on refining the code above and implement two important responsibilities:

 1. Make this "auth wrapper" extensible so that other features can register some protected routes
 2. Implement the `canAccessAuth` with some real (but still simple) protection mechanism

-So in the end the GraphQL crew were right, we will implement the authentication / authorization logic in the business layer, but **we do abstract it away from most of our codebase** thanks to a simple GraphQL wrapper.
+So, in the end, the GraphQL crew were right, we will implement the authentication/authorization logic in the business layer, but **we do abstract it away from most of our codebase** thanks to a simple GraphQL wrapper.

 ## Create an Extensible Feature